Line S12 (Milan suburban railway service): Route

 Line S12, a cross-city route, heads initially in a southerly direction from Milano Bovisa through the Milan Passante railway to Milano Rogoredo.
 From there, it turns south-east towards its southern terminus, Melegnano.

 History

 The route was activated on 12 September 2016.

+The route was suspended on 25 February 2020 due to COVID-19 pandemic and it has been partially restored in August 2023, with four trains per direction per day, running at 15 minutes intervals when paired with line S1.
+A more complete service shall be restored in 2024: since June 2024, service has been expanded, with 10 round trip per day from Cormano-Cusano Milanino to Melegnano and one round trip per day between Cormano-Cusano Milanino and Milano Rogoredo; this has been made possible by the construction and opening of the third track from Milano Affori to Cormano-Cusano, allowing for more separation between regional trains, which run express from Affori to Cesano Maderno, and suburban all-stopping trains.

 Stations

 The stations on the S12 are as follows (stations with a coloured background are within the municipality of Milan):